 Internal decorations Visually inspected.
-Internal surfaces are generally papered and painted.
-Ceramic tiles and laminated wall panels have also been utilised. and laminated wall panels have also been dillised.
+Internal surfaces have been painted.
+Ceramic tiles have also been utilised.

 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electric meter and fuse box are located in the small understair cupboard.
+The electricity meter and consumer unit are located in the entrance hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located in a meter box located at the side of the house.
+The gas meter is located in the entrance hall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Pipework, where visible, is formed with copper and plastic fittings.
-The bathroom contains a sanitary suite comprising; bath (with electric shower above), wash hand basin and a wc.
+Visible pipework is formed with copper and plastic fittings.
+The bathroom contains a sanitary suite comprising; bath, wash hand basin and a wc.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a gas fired central heating system that incorporates water filled radiators.
-The boiler is located under the stairs at the ground floor hallway and is vented by means of a fan assisted flue.
+There is a gas fired central heating system that incorporates water filled radiaters. filled radiators.
+The boiler is located in the kitchen and vented by means of a fan-assisted flue.
+Hot water is also supplied by the central heating boiler.

-Drainage Covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drains are assumed to be connected to the public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 For both new and existing homes, from February 2022 The Fire and Smoke Alarm Standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
 You can obtain further details from the Scottish Government web site www.mygov.scot (search Smoke Alarm).